sanjsingh07/Domi-chain/docs/src/running-validator/vote-accounts.md

 * Receive the transaction fees and rent rewards for your old validator identity

-It is safe to stop this temporary validator when your old validator identity is no longer listed in the `solana leader-schedule` output.
+It is safe to stop this temporary validator when your old validator identity is no longer listed in the `analog leader-schedule` output.

 ### Vote Account Authorized Voter